-More and more, IT professionals are relying on training to build skills—88% of our respondents took some form of IT training in the previous year.
-That’s the highest percentage we’ve ever reported, despite the fact that 42% of IT decision-makers who have a budget didn’t approve training.
+More and more, IT professionals are relying on training to build skills—85% of our respondents took some form of training this year, even though only 34% of IT decision-makers approved training.

 More IT professionals are training but the type of training they pursue has shifted.

-Since 2016, skills gaps have skyrocketed 39%.
+Since 2016, skills gaps have skyrocketed 48%.
 During the same timeframe, attendance for instructor-led training has dipped.
 And the numbers are jarring.
-In the past three years:
+From 2016 to 2018:

-- There’s been a 10% drop in IT professionals taking classroom training
+- There was a 10% drop in IT professionals taking classroom training

-- There’s been an 11% drop in IT professionals taking virtual classroom training
+- There was an 11% drop in IT professionals taking virtual classroom training

 E-learning plays a role, but doesn’t fulfill all of your skills needs